TaiwanBigdata/pymin/README.md

 - Turns development pain points into a playful and helpful tool

 This duality in naming captures both our design philosophy and the real-world problems we're solving, while adding a touch of Taiwanese developer humor to the Python ecosystem.

+Built on top of standard Python tools (pip, venv, requirements.txt), PyMin enhances rather than replaces your familiar workflow.
+It seamlessly integrates with existing Python development practices, ensuring 100% compatibility with standard tools while providing enhanced functionality and better user experience.

 A CLI tool for PyPI package management, providing package name validation, virtual environment management, and project information display with rich output formatting.